 6. Assess Risks Often

 Assessing your situation often is a must!
 You must constantly be asking yourself if you, as a business, can financially manage to make a certain payment without any risks.
 If there is no risk, you should try your best to be paying in advance as much as possible.
-If there are any risks, even if they are minimal, you should assess whether or not you are financially capable of taking the payment on.
-Making sure you can pay everything off either on time or early can ensure that you will see your profits rather than waving them goodbye when you have things to pay off.
+If there are any risks, even if they are minimal, you should assess whether or not you are financially capable of making the payment.
+Making sure you can pay everything off either on time or early can ensure that you see your profits rather than waving them goodbye when you have things to pay off.